Support with transition from primary to secondary school

 More information: Connexions Service Telephone: 0191 433 2385.

 For young people with an EHC Plan, a review meeting will take place in Year 9 (age 13/14) where plans are made for them leaving school and beginning adult life; looking particularly at a young person's education, health and social care needs.
-You can find more information about leaving school and preparing for the future on our website.
+You can find more information about leaving school and preparing for the future on our website and in our Preparing for Adulthood booklet (190Kb).

 Gateshead Council's Family Information Directory